-How To Do The Stately Home of England from London.
+How To Do The Stately Homes of England from London without a Rental Car.

 The English nobility used to be the cool kids of the planet.
-Rockefeller and Vanderbilt were lucky to build custom homes as grand as the summer hunting lodges of the these dukes and earls and barons and not even the ones they visited but the ones given out in last minute okay you can marry my daughter deals.
+Rockefeller and Vanderbilt were lucky to build custom homes as grand as the summer hunting lodges of the these dukes and earls and barons and not even the ones they visited but the ones given out in last minute okay-you-can-marry-my-daughter deals.
 The twentieth century, however, was not as kind to the nobility as were their servants.
-First, it threw World War One at them, and after generations of leading charges into french lances, the nobility led charges into concrete German pillboxes, and the machine guns drew many a dotted line through many a family tree growing back to Norman times.
+First, it threw World War One at them, and after generations of leading charges into French lances, the nobility led charges into concrete German pillboxes, and the machine guns drew many a dotted line through many a family tree planted back in Norman times.

 But you know what they say, one man's tax burden is another man's day trip and some of the nobility made a deal with the state they had never not controlled until now.
 The families stayed on the estates they had called home for hundreds of years as long as they opened their homes to the public.
 Remember, though, that just like your neighbors who don't keep set hours for afternoon bbq's and inflating the pool in the front driveway before remembering oh yeah last summer it did get a hole in it that we never got around to patching, the hours of these great manors and the festivals and shows they put on can vary wildly and from month to month.